 Immediately prior to the completion of this offering, our issued and outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to 15 votes.
-Each Class B ordinary share will be convertible into Class B ordinary shares under any circumstances.
+Each Class B ordinary share will be convertible into Class A ordinary share at the option of the holder thereof.
+Class A ordinary shares will not be convertible into Class B ordinary shares under any circumstances.

 Additionally, upon the completion of this offering, we will be a "controlled company" as defined under corporate governance rules of Nasdaq Stock Market, because Mr. Jianping Kong will beneficially own % of our then-issued and outstanding Class B ordinary shares and will be able to exercise % of the total voting power of our issued and outstanding ordinary shares immediately after the consummation of this offering, assuming the underwriters do not exercise its option to purchase additional ADSs.
-For further information, see "Principal Shareholders."
+For further information, see "Principal Shareholders." %

 We are exposed to legal and operational risks associated with our operations in China.
 The PRC government has significant authority to exert influence on the ability of a company with operations in China, including us, to conduct its business.
 Changes in China's economic, political or social conditions or government policies could materially and adversely affect our business and results of operations.
 For example, we face risks associated with regulatory approvals of offshore offerings, anti-monopoly regulatory actions, oversight on cybersecurity and data privacy, as well as the lack of PCAOB inspection on our auditors.
 Our U.S.-based auditor, MaloneBailey, LLP, is not among the PCAOB-registered public accounting firms headquartered in China and Hong Kong that are subject to PCAOB's determination issued on December 16, 2021 of having been unable to inspect or investigate completely.
-However, we could still face the risk of delisting and cease of trading of our securities from a stock exchange or an over-the-counter market in the United States under the Holding Foreign Companies Accountable Act and the securities regulations promulgated thereunder if the PCAOB determines in the future that it is unable to completely inspect or investigate our auditor which has a presence in China.
-These China-related risks could result in a material change in our operations and/or the value of our securities, or could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
-In particular, recent policy statements and regulatory actions by the PRC government, such as those related to the cryptocurrency mining business, may adversely impact our ability to conduct our business, accept foreign investments, or list on a U.S. or other foreign stock exchange, which may cause the ADSs to be prohibited from trading or to be delisted from [the Nasdaq Global Market] or any other U.S. stock exchange.
-See "Ri
+However, we could still face the risk of delisting and cease of trading of our securities from a stock exchange or an over-the-counter market in the United States under the Holding Foreign Companies Accountable Act and the securities regulators promulgated thereunder if the PCAOB determines in the future that it is unable to completely inspect or investigate or auditor which has a presence in China.
+These China-related risks could result in a material change in our operations and/or the value of our securities, or could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities uses, cause the value of such securities unability to conduct our business, accept foreign investments, or list on a U.S. or other foreign stock exchange, which may cause the ADS to be prohibited from [trade Market] or any other U.S. stock exchange.
+See "Risk Factors-Risk Relating to Doing Business in China."